Ggjorven/Pulse/README.md

 5. Build files can be in the bin/%Config%-linux/ folder.
 6. (Optional) Open a terminal and run the Sandbox project:

     ```sh
     chmod +x Sandbox
+    ./Sandbox
+    ```

+### MacOS

+1. Navigate to the root of the directory
+2. Open the Pulse.xcworkspace file
+3. Start building in your desired configuration
+4. Build files can be in the bin/%Config%-macosx/ folder.
+5. (Optional) Open a terminal and run the Sandbox project:

+    ```sh
+    chmod +x Sandbox